collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Shared Repo Model Pull Request

 Step 1: From your project repository, bring in the changes and test.
+(If the repo was cloned before the pull request)

 ```bash
 $ git fetch origin